MV10/serilog-settings-delegates/README.md

 All arguments are string values because they are intended to be populated from configuration data.
 The sample application in this repository demonstrates all methods both as code-based configuration (which would be of limited usefulness in practice) as well as loading various JSON configuration files.

+## Serilog and .NET Compatibility

+_Serilog.Settings.Configuration_

+- Filter is supported with any current version
+- Destructure requires version [`3.0.0-dev-00112`](https://www.nuget.org/packages/Serilog.Settings.Configuration/3.0.0-dev-00112) or newer

+_Serilog.Settings.AppSettings_

+- Unknown, not yet tested (please PR a README update if you know!)

+_.NET Standard 2.0_

+- .NET Core 2.x
+- ASP.NET Core 2.x
+- .NET Framework 6+

 ## Delegate Syntax

-The syntax of delegates loaded through configuration is exactly as you'd write them in C# source.
+The syntax of configuration delegates is exactly as you'd write them in C# source.
 This includes lambda expressions, references to static methods, and so on:

 - `n => new { ... }`
 - `Matching.WithProperty<string>("Word", w => w.Equals("klaatu"))`

-Of course, you must respect the syntax of the configuration source you're using, so that second example would require escaping the inner quotation marks in a JSON configuration file:
+Of course, you must respect the rules of the configuration source you're using, so that second example would require escaping the inner quotation marks in a JSON configuration file:

 - `"exclusionPredicate": "Matching.WithProperty<string>(\"Word\", w => w.Equals(\"klaatu\"))"`